Guglielmo Marconi: Transatlantic transmissions

-Marconi began to build high-powered stations on both sides of the Atlantic to communicate with ships at sea, in competition with other inventors.
-In 1904, he established a commercial service to transmit nightly news summaries to subscribing ships, which could incorporate them into their on-board newspapers.
-A regular transatlantic radio-telegraph service was finally begun on 17 October 1907 between Clifden, Ireland, and Glace Bay, but even after this the company struggled for many years to provide reliable communication to others.
+Marconi continued to construct high-powered stations on both sides of the Atlantic and to develop wireless communication with ships at sea.
+In 1904, his company established a commercial service transmitting nightly news summaries to subscribing ships for inclusion in their on-board newspapers.
+A regular commercial transatlantic radiotelegraph service between Glace Bay and Clifden, Ireland, opened on 17 October 1907, although reliable transatlantic communication remained technically difficult for several years.